 Drawn from the Sarjeant Gallery collection, this exhibition looks at some of the ways we see and experience the world around us and how these methods of observation have altered over time.
-The compact selection of artworks on display which includes painting, sculpture, and photography, highlight some of the senses and tools we have employed in making these observations: including our use of sight and hearing; cameras and mobile phones.
+The selection of artworks on display highlight some of the senses and tools we have employed in making these observations: including our use of sight and hearing; cameras and mobile phones.

-In Michael Illingworth’s Photographer.
+As you lean in to view Michael Illingworth’s Photographer.
 1968 the viewer becomes the subject.
 The smartly dressed photographer waves his arm to keep your attention while you ‘pose’ in front of his vintage camera.
 The observer becomes the observed once more in Anne Noble’s Penguin (Nagoya Aquarium) Japan from her Antarctica series (2003).
-While the visitors are supposedly there to see the penguins, Noble makes the point that they are recording the view through tiny mobile phone screens rather than watching the expansive underwater vista in front of them, causing the real penguin to become a secondary blur.
+While the visitors are supposedly there to see the penguins, Noble makes the point that they are recording the view through their tiny mobile phone screens rather than actually watching the expansive underwater vista in front of them, causing the real penguin to become a secondary blur.
+Andrew Drummond’s Place for Observation of Dualities (1993-1994) highlights this dichotomy through the use of pseudo-scientific equipment, comprising of two chrysalis-like copper coils.
+These devices channel our attention downwards facilitating a heightened awareness of ‘the relationship between the earth and our place on it’.
 Perhaps we are spending too much time recording our observations and scrolling through endless user-generated content rather than being active participants ourselves in the world around us.

 Andrew Drummond – Observation/Action/Reflection published by Christchurch Art Gallery Te Puna o Waiwhetū, 2010, page 142